Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Favorable

 In the Financial Times, Malise Ruthven said the book was "an entertaining and absorbing history that manages to be far-reaching and erudite yet conversational in style".
 He noted the author's focus on Arabic language and military strategy as a unique combination that helped Arab expansion during the early era of Islam.
 Eric Ormsby reviewed the book favorably for The Wall Street Journal, praising it for extending coverage of Arab history to pre-Islamic era, which he found original.
 Ormsby went on to praise the style of the author, noting his ability to make sense of otherwise complex and confusing events through the use of dramatic anecdotes and concepts such as asabiyyah and wheel of fire.
-Although the book received only praise, Ormsby found "occational lapses", citing the book's omission of the Saqifah, which he argued deserved more attention even though the book was not about history of Islam.
+Although the book received only praise, Ormsby found "occasional lapses", citing the book's omission of the Saqifah, which he argued deserved more attention even though the book was not about history of Islam.
 Writing for The Times Literary Supplement, Christian Sahner favorably reviewed the book, describing it as "excellent".
 He noted that the greatest strength of the book was its focus on Arabic language.
 Like Sherif and Richards, he found the humour appealing, he said:

 Humour is a great hallmark of the book, employed especially for frequent comparisons between things medieval and modern.
 For example, while explaining the decline of the Arab bluebloods of the Abbasid period and the simultaneous rise of a highly mixed, cosmopolitan society around them, he notes: "To be an Arab in ninth-century Baghdad was not unlike being a WASP in twenty-first-century New York: important to oneself, perhaps, but increasingly irrelevant to the demography of ‘Baghdad on the Subway’".

-Sahner however was mildly critical of the author for missing historically influential groups such as Arab Christians and Arab Jews.
+Sahner, however, was mildly critical of the author for missing historically influential groups such as Arab Christians and Arab Jews.
 In The American Conservative, John C. McKay hailed the book as a "magisterial survey" and a "major tour de force", and praised the author's "scholarly erudition and limpid prose [that] elucidates and illuminates an immensely difficult, nuanced, and complex subject with absolute brilliance".
 He lamented that the book was not published before the 2003 invasion of Iraq.
 In another review by McKay, this time published in Crossroads of the Corps, he described Arabs as "superb" and one of the rare magisterial works on Arab history that are written in English.

 The Washington BookReview praised the book, describing it as "brilliant and fascinating".
 "Arabs is a much-needed addition to the existing literature on Arab history and language that provides new perspectives and insights," it added.
 In a review for History Today, Barnaby Rogerson lavished praise upon the book.
 Noting the difficult circumstances in which it was written, he compared Mackintosh-Smith to Fernand Braudel, who wrote The Mediterranean during World War II.
 Rogerson also compared him to both Herodotus and Al-Masudi for his "all-encompassing and recklessly discursive enthusiasm".
 He added: